Emitting vocal vibrations, rhetoric in residence, coast to coast, on the nation's leading radio talk program.

 They have to.

-Competition so intense that anyone charging slightly more than others would lose all business, and anyone charging slightly less would be overwhelmed.
+Competition is so intense that anyone charging slightly more than others would lose all business, and anyone charging slightly less would be overwhelmed.

-Competitive pressures, firms competing with each other, push price down to where profits on the margin, not the same as profit margins, are near zero.
+Competitive pressures, firms competing with each other push price down to where profits on the margin, not the same as profit margins, are near zero.

 If firms charge different prices for the same thing, that is prima facie evidence of imperfect competition.